All students with a passion for music can find their niche at Union.

 Historic Memorial Chapel is used for orchestra rehearsals, and large choral and orchestral performances.
 The chapel is the site of Union's renowned year-long Chamber Music Concert Series, free to students.

 The Peter Irving Wold Center is a hub for those interested in the intersection of music and engineering.
-The building's Laboratory for Electrical Engineering and Music Research, or Phasor Lab, is a collaborative research space featuring a professional-grade recording studio for both scientific measurements and musical activities.
+The building's Laboratory for Electrical Engineering and Music Research, or Phasor Lab, is a venue for high-level projects and research at the interface of Electrical Engineering and Music.
+It offers special opportunities for performing musicians to learn about their musical instruments.

 Graduates of our program have gone on to study at some of the nation’s leading music schools and secured jobs in the field as performers, conductors, composers, lyricists and educators.